HuiLanAi/SupremeChat/socker_clinet_demo - 副本.md

     // Attempt to connect to an address until one succeeds for(ptr=result; ptr != NULL ;ptr=ptr->ai_next) {
+        //result最初是一个空指针
-        ConnectSocket = socket(ptr->ai_family, ptr->ai_socktype,
+        // Create a SOCKET for connecting to server ConnectSocket = socket(ptr->ai_family, ptr->ai_socktype,
             ptr->ai_protocol);
         if (ConnectSocket == INVALID_SOCKET) {